mfiscus/m172dmr-docker/README.md

 version: '3.8'

 services:
-  mrefd:
+  m172dmr:
-    image: mfiscus/mrefd:latest
+    image: mfiscus/m172dmr:latest
-    container_name: mrefd
+    container_name: m172dmr
-    hostname: mrefd_container
+    hostname: m172dmr_container
     environment:
       # only set CALLHOME to true once your are certain your configuration is correct
-      # make sure you backup your callinghome.php file (which should be located on the docker host in /opt/mrefd/)
+      # make sure you backup your callinghome.php file (which should be located on the docker host in /opt/m172dmr/)
       CALLHOME: 'false'
       CALLSIGN: 'your_callsign'
       EMAIL: 'your@email.com'